Beckhoff/AdsToJava/README.md

 # TwinCAT AdsToJava

 This library is intended for use in ADS client applications written in the Java programming language.
-It was tested on Windows 10 using TwinCAT v3.1.4024.25 and OpenJDK 11.0.14.1.
+It was tested on Windows 10 and Tc/BSD 13.2.
-It has partial support for Tc/BSD using openjdk8-8.362.09.1.

 **It consists of two parts:**